Marc-GA/peamonto/README.md

 # License

-This work is assigned the MIT License.
+This project is licensed under the terms of the MIT license.

 # Acknowledgement